 Banff is a magical place to visit at any time of year.
-With an array of seasonal activities, sports, festivals and drastic changes in the weather, it can be hard to decide on the perfect month to visit—that’s why we’ve created this month-by-month snapshot!
+With a world-class array of seasonal activities, sports and festivals, not to mention the drastic differences in weather conditions, it can be hard to decide on the perfect month to visit.
+We’re here to help.

-Banff sits in the heart of the jaw-dropping Rocky Mountains, and can range from a winter wonderland to the perfect summer getaway, so make sure you pick the right time to visit.
+Banff sits in the heart of the jaw-dropping Rocky Mountains and can range from a winter wonderland to the perfect summer adventure.
+Here's our month-by-month guide to figure out the best time to visit Banff (for you).

 January in Banff

 January is an exciting time in Banff.
-With winter fully settling in, there’s plenty of seasonal events and festivals to keep you busy.
+With winter fully settling in, there are plenty of seasonal events and festivals to keep you busy.
 Check out the fantastic winter-themed art at SnowDays, an outdoor gallery of snow sculptures in the town of Banff, or the spectacular ice carving contest at the Ice Magic Festival in Lake Louise.
-You can ice skate on the famous lake with a backdrop of mountain ranges—it’s the perfect family day out.
+You can ice skate on the famous lake with a backdrop of mountain ranges — it’s a truly fantastic way to spend a winter day with the family.

 Photo: Ice skating on Lake Louise brings magic to the Canadian Rockies in the winter.